harpunfiskeren/adventOfCode/README.md

 ### ⭐ Style guide for myself

-- Focus on readability
+- Focus on readability.
-- Prefer helper functions with clear names over large blocks of code
+- Prefer helper functions with clear names over large blocks of code.